IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 | ![](img/examples/format_error_3_ql.png) | ![](img/examples/format_diff_4_sf.png) |
 ### Summary

-sparql-formatter has linelengh based linebreaks, but has a few runtime errors, adds tokens (non breaking) and has inconsitent capitalization.
+`sparql-formatter` has line length based line breaks, but has a few runtime errors, adds tokens (non-breaking) and has inconsistent capitalization.

-Qlue-ls is error resilent and has no known runtime errors.
+`Qlue-ls` is error resilient and has no known runtime errors.

 Overall the two create surprisingly similar outputs.
-I opened up an issue for the bugs i found so maybe in the future we will produce the same output (aside the cst/ast stuff).
+I opened up an issue for the bugs I found so maybe in the future we will produce the same output (aside the `CST`/`AST` stuff).

-I also wanted to do a performance comparisson.
+I also wanted to do a performance comparison.
-But creating arbitrarily long random SPARQL queries is a sidequest i dont have the time for.
+But creating arbitrarily long random SPARQL queries is a side quest I don't have the time for.

 # Future work

-Qlue-ls is right now (07-01-2025) still in the alpha phase.
+`Qlue-ls` is right now (07-01-2025) still in the alpha phase.
 It was my first Rust project and first contact with linked-data.
-I'm proud of my work, but im sure there is a lot to improve!
+I'm proud of my work, but I'm sure there is a lot to improve!

-Aside the code quality, efficency, and so on, here is the roadmap for this project.
+Aside the code quality, efficiency, and so on, here is the roadmap for this project.

 ## Stronger Parser

-As stated earlyer Tree-Sitter was nice to get goning fast, but its not the right soloution for this problem.
+As stated earlier Tree-Sitter was nice to get going fast, but it's not the right solution for this problem.
 I need a Parser that **deterministically** gives me the exact "location" within the parse tree for any position in the editor.
 This could be achieved with a resilient "LL(1)" parser.
 There is a [article](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html) by [Alex Kladov](https://github.com/matklad), the creator of [rust-analyzer](https://github.com/rust-lang/rust-analyzer) (**the** rust language server) that goes into detail on this topic.
 This will be the topic of my Bachelor Thesis.

 ## Query Sparql endpoint

-Currently Qlue-ls it not firing any query's against a SPARQL-endpoint.
+Currently, `Qlue-ls` it not firing any queries against a SPARQL-endpoint.
-This will open a new world of cool Features and make this Language server acutally usefull.
+This will open a new world of cool Features and make this Language server actually useful.

-There are three reasons i did not implement this yet:
+There are three reasons I did not implement this yet:
-1. I think this will open a box of cool new Problems i dont have the Time to solve (and i dont want to do it for free)
+1. I think this will open a box of cool new Problems I don't have the Time to solve (and i don't want to do it for free)
 2. I currently ship to WASM **and** x86 targets, this makes this a bit more complex
-3. This opens the box of **async** and i heard that is another level of complexity in Rust
+3. This opens the box of **async** and I heard that is another level of complexity in Rust

 ## Enhance existing features

 Formatting should try to maintain a maximal line length.
-It could also try to keep things more consise.
+It could also try to keep things more concise.

 Diagnostics and code-actions can be extended majorly.

-I did not implement this since its mostly repetive extra work that does not bring any new insights.
+I did not implement this since its mostly repetitive extra work that does not bring any new insights.
-Also, since all existing features depend on the parse-tree, i want to build a stronger parser first!
+Also, since all existing features depend on the parse-tree, I want to build a stronger parser first!
 # Acknowledgements

 - [TJ DeVries](https://github.com/sponsors/tjdevries) for awesome LSP tutorials: